 1 70191 Stuttgart

-in order to be admitted to our entrance exam.
-Make sure to get this certificate recognized by the Stuttgart authority ahead of the application deadline.
+In order to be admitted to our entrance exam, make sure to get this certificate recognized by the Stuttgarter authority head of the application deadline.

 - DSH (Deutschen Sprachprüfung für den Hochschulzugang) Level 2